eohara-ie/activities-analysis/README.md

 # activities-analysis
-Analysing TCX files from some of my tracked activites on Fitbit in q/python.
+Analysing TCX files from some of my tracked activites on Fitbit in q(also maybe python in the future).
+## Analysis in q

-Requires a function from the .xml namespace, which is not defined in raw q
+Requires a function from the q `.xml` namespace, which is not defined in raw q